jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 logical choice to manage your application’s documents.

-However, this does not mean that you have to give up VMware GemFire in your application/system architecture.
+However, this does not mean that you have to give up [vmware-gemfire-name] in your application/system architecture.
 You can use each data store for what it is good at.
-While MongoDB is excellent at handling documents, VMware GemFire is a valuable choice for consistency, high-availability/low-latency, high-throughput, multi-site, scale-out application use cases.
+While MongoDB is excellent at handling documents, [vmware-gemfire-name] is a valuable choice for consistency, high-availability/low-latency, high-throughput, multi-site, scale-out application use cases.

-As such, using VMware GemFire's `CacheLoader` and `CacheWriter` provides a nice integration point between itself and other data stores to best serve your application’s use case and requirements.
+As such, using [vmware-gemfire-name]'s `CacheLoader` and `CacheWriter` provides a nice integration point between itself and other data stores to best serve your application’s use case and requirements.

 Suppose you use JPA and Hibernate to access data managed in an Oracle database.
-Then, you can configure VMware GemFire to read/write-through to the backend Oracle database when performing cache (Region) operations by delegating to a Spring Data JPA Repository.
+Then, you can configure [vmware-gemfire-name] to read/write-through to the backend Oracle database when performing cache (Region) operations by delegating to a Spring Data JPA Repository.

 The configuration might look something like:

 Example 8.
-Inline caching configuration using SBDG
+Inline caching configuration using [spring-boot-gemfire-name]